TritonDataCenter/rfd/rfd/0105/README.md

 See the "General Principles" section for basic information.

 New repositories typically use either [catest](https://github.com/joyent/catest) or `tape`.
-Historically, repositories have also used `tap` or `nodeunit`, but these are both considered deprecated.
+Historically, repositories have also used the `tap` and `nodeunit` modules, but these are both considered deprecated.

 ### Node add-ons and Node binaries